green-coding-solutions/website/content/jobs.md

 - Adapting tool to be compatible with [Green Software Foundation SCI spec](https://greensoftware.foundation/projects/software-carbon-intensity-sci-specification)
 - Adapting tool to be compatible with ["Blauer Engel" / Umweltbundesamt Green Software Certification](https://www.blauer-engel.de/en/productworld/resources-and-energy-efficient-software-products)
 - Development of a [Lighthouse](https://developers.google.com/web/tools/lighthouse) plugin

-- (Optionally) Community-Building, Speaking and Mentoring in our Meetups and Workshops
+- (Optionally) Community-Building, Speaking and Mentoring in our Meetups and Workshops.

 &nbsp;